How to Prepare Your Business for a Successful Sale.

 In Business Tips by Kristy DonahueLeave a Comment

 Buyers focus heavily on numbers.
-They want proof that your business generates reliable revenue and maintains healthy profit margins.
-If your financial records are disorganized, incomplete, or mixed with personal expenses, buyers will quickly lose confidence.
+They require concrete proof that your business generates reliable revenue and maintains healthy profit margins over an extended period.
+If your financial records are disorganized, incomplete, or mixed with personal expenses, buyers will quickly lose confidence in the investment.

 Start by cleaning up your accounting system.
 Ensure you have at least three to five years of accurate, up-to-date financial statements.
-These should include your balance sheets, income statements, and cash flow statements.
+These records must include your balance sheets, income statements, and cash flow statements.
+Providing a clear historical financial narrative allows buyers to accurately project future earnings.

 Consider hiring an independent accounting firm to audit or review your financials.
-A verified financial history carries much more weight than an internally generated spreadsheet.
-Additionally, separate any personal expenses that currently run through the business.
+A verified financial history carries significantly more weight than an internally generated spreadsheet.
+Additionally, separate any personal expenses that currently run through the business entity.
 Buyers only want to see the true operational costs of the company they are acquiring.
+Clean financial reporting not only justifies your asking price but also drastically speeds up the buyer’s review process.

 Get a Professional Business Valuation